If you’re looking for the best WordPress membership plugins for your website, then your search ends here.

 - Accept payments with PayPal

-- Users can renew, cancel, upgrade their subscription
+- Users can renew, cancel, and upgrade their subscription

 - Prevent sharing of a single member account